SYSU-Video/MFIBA/README.md

 ```

 ## 📊 Dataset
-In this work, we employed COCO2017 validation dataset, the consturction of current configuration is shown in ./fasterrcnn_getw/README.md.
+In this work, we employed COCO2017 validation dataset, the consturction of dataset configuration is shown in ./fasterrcnn_getw/README.md.
 For simplicity, we recommend precomputing multiscale features through different codecs and storing the results in designated directories.
 Example path: /home/ta/liujunle/sda2/ELIC/features_for_elic/